lynleyaldridge/webpage/content/post/2021-01-10-experimenting-with-sql/index.en.markdown

 ## SELECT and GROUP_CONCAT to summarise available data

-Our first glimpse of the sales data showed that this dataset contained data for Worldwide sales as well as for a varying number of individual countries.
+Our first glimpse of the sales data showed that this dataset contained data for worldwide sales as well as for a varying number of individual countries.
 In the following query, I used `GROUP_CONCAT` to show the countries I had sales data for, alongside a count of these countries, for each album.

 ```r